Fernald Hall: Layout

-The first floor contains the main office of Tick Report as well as several faculty offices, and class laboratories.
+The first floor is the former home of the main office of TickReport as well as several faculty offices, and class laboratories.
+TickReport is now run privately under licensing agreement with the University of Massachusetts (www.Tickreport.com).
 The main lecture hall of the building has an entrance on this floor; the basement contains several research laboratories.

 The second floor is home to the university's 100,000 insect reference collection, which contains many specimens from different parts of the world on display in its hallways.
 There are also several live specimen terrariums on display in these cases as well.
 Many of the faculty offices are on this floor as well as labs used for teaching the medical entomology and insect anatomy classes.

 The third floor is currently sealed off from faculty and students due to building code violations.
 It contains several former graduate student offices, a photographic studio with a dark room and additional storage for the university's insect collections.